Tag archive for: COVID-19

 Bonus

-New features since the last update are marked with an *.
+Changes since the last update are marked with an *

-Closure of the Jardin des Plantes to the public as of March 17, 2020
+The Jardin des Plantes will be closed to the public starting March 17, 2020

-In accordance with government announcements and in order to avoid gatherings of more than 100 people, the Jardin des Plantes will be closed to the public from Tuesday, March 17, 2020.
+In accordance with government announcements and to prevent gatherings of more than 100 people, the Jardin des Plantes will be closed to the public starting Tuesday, March 17, 2020.

 Closure and complete suspension of classes starting Monday, March 16

-As the Faculty is closed to the public and students, the ECN mock exams will be held at home in accordance with the test conducted on Thursday, March 12.
+Since the Faculty is closed to the public and students, the mock ECN exams will be administered at home, following the same format as the test held on Thursday, March 12.

-*Internships for students from all fields of study
+*Internships for students in all fields of study